How Memori Works

 - Augmentation — Advanced Augmentation processes the conversation asynchronously, extracting structured memories

-- Extraction — Facts, preferences, skills, and attributes are identified
+- Extraction — Facts, preferences, skills, attributes, and agent trace & execution memories are identified

 - Storage — Extracted memories are stored in Memori Cloud with vector embeddings